Group Leader Recruitment

 The CRG is committed to a transparent, open and merit-based recruitment policy, aligned to the HR Excellence in Research award.
 The institute fosters a diverse, inclusive and equal-opportunity environment, and implements several policies to enable CRG staff to achieve an effective balance between work and life outside the workplace.
-The institute has a dedicated Gender Balance Committee and has a gender action plan to improve gender equality at the institute.
+The institute has a dedicated Gender Balance Committee and has a Equality, Diversity and Inclusion Plan to improve gender equality at the institute.

 - Open seminar about their past work and future research plan.

 - Chalk Talk including an in depth interview with the different members of the panel.